 Passenger Traffic through Buffalo Niagara International Airport Continues to

 The Niagara Falls area is experiencing a period of economic strengthening and expansion, led primarily by the tourism industry.
 The weakened Canadian dollar has stimulated an increase in the number of overnight visitors from the US and overseas, and with the growth in visitation has come a rise in visitor expenditures.
 At the same time, strategic enhancements to the city’s infrastructure are supporting the growth in the local tourism industry and the Niagara Falls regional economy more generally.
 As the hotel industry in Niagara Falls is largely dependent on local tourism, market-wide demand has soared over the past two years.
 Limited immediate new hotel supply is planned for the Niagara Falls regional market, which should allow the hotel market to capitalize on the steady increase in demand that is expected to persist through the near term, and result in continued growth in RevPAR.

-Jingjianxiong (Charlie) Shi is a Director, based in Toronto.
-Upon completion of a Master of Business Administration degree from Ryerson University and a Master of Science Degree from University of Houston, Charlie joined HVS Toronto and has worked on hundreds of consulting and valuation assignments across Central and Eastern Canada related to existing and proposed hotels.
-Charlie attained his AACI appraisal designation in Canada and also publishes annual outlook reports for various markets.
+Jingjianxiong (Charlie) Shi is the Managing Director of HVS Toronto.
+Upon completion of a Master of Business Administration degree from Toronto Metropolitan University and a Master of Science degree in Hospitality Management from University of Houston, Charlie joined HVS Toronto and has worked on hundreds of consulting and valuation assignments across Central and Eastern Canada related to existing and proposed hotels and resorts.
+Charlie attained his AACI appraisal designation in Canada and also publishes annual outlook reports for various markets and lectures at Toronto Metropolitan University.
 Prior to joining HVS, he worked in various operational roles in the hospitality industry.
 He speaks both English and Chinese (Mandarin).